Schools Rugby

 For any enquiries about High Schools rugby, please contact peter.wilson@ulsterrugby.com

-The Maxol Primary Schools Mini Rugby Festival has been running for over 20 years, involving around 100 schools across the Province.
+The Hendersons Primary Schools Mini Rugby Festival has been running for over 20 years, involving around 100 schools across the Province.

 The event kicks off in April where schools participate in blitzes around their local area.
-This is followed by a Festival at Kingspan Stadium where schools are invited to attend this event.
+This is followed by a Festival at Affidea Stadium where schools are invited to attend this event.

 The focus of this Festival is about providing opportunity for all in a safe and enjoyable environment.